Chelsea F.C. Women

-Chelsea Football Club Women, formerly known as Chelsea Ladies Football Club, are an English women's football club based in Norbiton that competes in the Women's Super League, the top flight of women's football in England.
-Since 2004, the club has been affiliated with Chelsea F.C., a men's team in the Premier League.
+Chelsea Football Club Women, formerly known as Chelsea Ladies Football Club, are an English women's football club based in Kingston upon Thames, London.
+Founded in 1992, they compete in the Women's Super League, the top flight of women's football in England, and play their home games at the Kingsmeadow with some select games at Stamford Bridge.
+Since 2004, the club has been affiliated with Chelsea F.C., the men's team in the Premier League.
 Chelsea Women were a founding member of the Super League in 2010.
 From 2005 to 2010, the side competed in the Premier League National Division, the top tier of women's football in England at the time.

-The club has won a record five Women's Super League championships, as well as the FA WSL Spring Series in 2017, and has the second-highest number of outright league championships after Arsenal.
-They have also won four Women's FA Cup titles, two FA Women's League Cup titles, and were Women's FA Community Shield winners in 2020.
-They reached their first UEFA Women's Champions League final in 2021, where they were defeated by Barcelona Femení.
+One of the most successful clubs in English women's football, Chelsea have won a record eight Women's Super League championships, as well as the FA WSL Spring Series in 2017, and have the second-highest number of outright league championships after Arsenal.
+They have also won six Women's FA Cup titles, three Women's League Cup titles, and were Women's FA Community Shield winners in 2020.
+They reached their first UEFA Women's Champions League final in 2021, where they finished as runners-up to Barcelona.

 History

+Earlier unofficial team

+In the early 1970s, an unofficial Chelsea Ladies F.C. was formed soon after The Football Association had lifted its 50-year ban on women's football.
+Under the management of John Martin, they beat Millwall Lionesses to win the 1974 London Women's Football Challenge Cup in a season when they did a league and cup double.
+They repeated the feat the following season.
+Although more of a supporters team rather than an official representative of Chelsea F.C., the club's president at the time was John Hollins, who was a long-time Chelsea player.

-Establishment
+Establishment and promotion (1992–2005)

 Chelsea Ladies Football Club was formed in 1992 after supporters of Chelsea F.C. expressed desire for a women's side.
+Tony Farmer, a longtime Chelsea supporter who became interested in women's football when his girlfriend Val Lightfoot joined Crystal Palace, wrote a letter to Chelsea F.C. to propose adding a women's side.

+Upon approval, Farmer became the club's first manager, lobbied for it to be promoted in men's match programmes, and began recruiting youth players to the club, including Casey Stoney and Fara Williams as 12-year-olds in 1994 and 1996, respectively.
+The side's first home pitch was Hurlingham Park in Fulham.
+Farmer managed the club from the Greater London Regional League Division 3 to the Greater London Regional Premier Division before resigning in 1997.

-In June 2004, Chelsea Ladies voted to be taken over and funded by Chelsea's Football in the Community department.
-The club then won promotion as champions from the Southern Division in 2004–05 to the Premier League National Division and have participated at the top level ever since.
+In June 2004, Chelsea Ladies were taken over and funded by Chelsea's Football in the Community department, and in 2004–05 Chelsea won promotion to the Premier League National Division.
+The club has participated at the top level ever since.